 Different types of culture media in microbiology

 The microbiology laboratory has SEVEN types of culture.
 These media are important for bacteria growth in the micro lab.
 Each media has a different composition.
-These media are synthesis according to the need of bacteria. there are seven types of media.
+These media are synthesized according to the needs of bacteria. there are seven types of media.
 Which are listed below.

 - Simple media

 - Enriched Media

 - Indicator media